cskemp/chinesecharacters/generate_data/README.md

 #### Simplified Handwritten Chinese Character Images

 Handwritten simplified images are originally sourced from `http://www.nlpr.ia.ac.cn/databases/handwriting/Home.html`, but we downloaded them from `https://www.kaggle.com/pascalbliem/handwritten-chinese-character-hanzi-datasets`.
 Download only the TEST dataset from this link and extract the files into your root data folder.
-Make sure your character encoding to UTF-8!.
+Make sure your character encoding is set to UTF-8!.

 #### Traditional Handwritten Chinese Character Images

 Handwritten traditional images can be downloaded from from `https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset`.
-Specifically, you can first download thea common words dataset using `git clone https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset.git`.
+Specifically, you can first download the common words dataset using `git clone https://github.com/AI-FREE-Team/Traditional-Chinese-Handwriting-Dataset.git`.
 You should then extract all four .zip files before moving the `cleaned_data` folder into your root data folder.

 ## Measuring Discriminability